 The machines are heavy and require a lot of space.
 Choosing to go with them comes with the added cost of having to restructure your factory to be able to accommodate them.
 This can disrupt normal production, and you may need to take a temporary break for a while.

-Being that prominent of a manufacturing process, CNC machining is used for a number of varied tasks in different industries.
+Being that prominent of a manufacturing process, CNC machining is used for a number of varied tasks in different industries and been widely used in plastic injection molding service.
 Depending on the needs, each type of CNC machine can handle drilling, cutting, among other commonplace assembly works.
 The following are some of the main applications of CNC machining today.

 When it comes to creating sophisticated signage, the best way to deal with that would be using CNC machining due to the detailing aspects involved.
 Whether it is a 2D or a 3D project, CNC machining is the best, the most reliable and the fastest method of making state-of-the-art signage material that can be used as displays for business establishments, homes and other things.
 All you have to do is create the designs using CAD software and transfer the files to the machine, set the right tools ready, and you will be looking at complete signage in a short while.

 The furniture industry is making full use of CNC machining for mold making because of the accuracy of the tools involved.
 What would otherwise require a lot of time to make or skilled people to be involved can now be done quickly by CNC machining.
 This has not only increased the pace of production, but it has opened up the door for more sophisticated forms of furniture molding to be produced, increasing the options for the consumers.
 Intricate designs can now be produced by a simple push of a button using any type of materials available.